 Properties of 2D Shapes

-Lines of Symmetry: Many shapes have lines that divide them into equal halves.
+Lines of Symmetry: Many shapes have lines of symmetry, which are imaginary lines that divide the shape into two identical halves.

 Practice Questions

-To test knowledge, students may encounter questions such as:
+To reinforce learning, students may encounter questions such as:

 Worked Example